saapai/dream/README.dreamer.md

 # AI Dreamer

-Goal: Create a modern portfolio website for a software engineer with dark theme, project showcase, and contact form
+Goal: Create a personal portfolio website for a software engineer with project showcase and contact form